quarto-dev/quarto-cli/design/quarto-latexmk/README.md

 $ cd quarto-cli
 ```

-2)  Configure your machine using the platform appropriate version of the configure command `configure-maxos.sh`, `configure-linux.sh`, or `configure-windows.cmd`
+2)  Configure your machine using the platform appropriate version of the configure command `configure-macos.sh`, `configure-linux.sh`, or `configure-windows.cmd`

 ``` {.bash}
 $ ./configure-macos.sh